drewgillen/wslconfig/README.md

 ### Memory
 The `memory` setting allows you to specify the amount of RAM allocated to your WSL2 environment.
 You can set the RAM usage in gigabytes.
-For example, to allocate 4GB of RAM, use the following format:

-### Memory
-The `memory` setting allows you to specify the amount of RAM allocated to your WSL2 environment.
-You can set the RAM usage in gigabytes.
 For example, to allocate 4GB of RAM, use the following format: memory=4GB

 ### Swap